Interactive ontology debugging: two query strategies for efficient fault localization: Introduction

-Ontology debugging methods~\cite{schlobach2007,Kalyanpur.Just.ISWC07,friedrich2005gdm,Horridge2008} simplify the development of ontologies.
-Usually the main requirement for the debugging process is to obtain a consistent and, optionally, coherent ontology.
-These basic requirements can be extended by additional ones, such as test cases~\cite{friedrich2005gdm}, which must be fulfilled by the target ontology $\mo_t$.
-Given the requirements (e.g.\ formulated by a user) an ontology debugger identifies a set of alternative diagnoses, where each diagnosis corresponds to a set of possibly faulty axioms.
-In particular, a \emph{diagnosis} $\md$ is a subset of an ontology $\mo$ such that removal of the diagnosis from the ontology (i.e.\ $\mo \setminus \md$) will allow the formulation of the target ontology $\mo_t$ that fulfills all the requirements.
-We call the removal of a diagnosis from the ontology a \emph{trivial application} of a diagnosis.
+Given an set of requirements (e.g.\ formulated by a user) and a faulty ontology, the task of an ontology debugger is to identify the set of alternative diagnoses, where each diagnosis corresponds to a set of possibly faulty axioms.
+More concretely, a \emph{diagnosis} $\md$ is a subset of an ontology $\mo$ such that one should remove (change) all the axioms of a diagnosis from the ontology (i.e.\ $\mo \setminus \md$) in order to formulate an ontology $\mo'$ that fulfills all the given requirements.
+Only if the set of requirements is complete the only possible ontology $\mo'$ corresponds to the target ontology $\mo_t$.
+In the following we refer to the removal of a diagnosis from the ontology as a \emph{trivial application} of a diagnosis.
 Moreover, in practical applications it might be inefficient to consider all possible diagnoses.
-Therefore, modern ontology debugging approaches focus on the computation of minimal diagnoses, i.e.\ such diagnoses $\md_i$ that no $\md'_i \subset \md_i$ is a diagnosis.
-A user has to change at least all of the axioms of a minimal diagnosis in order to formulate the intended target ontology.
+Therefore, modern ontology debugging approaches focus on the computation of minimal diagnoses.
+A set of axioms $\md_i$ is a \emph{minimal diagnosis} iff there is no proper subset $\md'_i \subset \md_i$ which is a diagnosis.
+Thus, minimal diagnoses constitute minimal required changes to the ontology.

-However, the diagnosis methods can return many alternative minimal diagnoses for a given set of test cases and requirements.
-A sample study of real-world incoherent ontologies, which were used in~\cite{Kalyanpur.Just.ISWC07}, shows that there may exist hundreds or even thousands of minimal diagnoses.
-In the case of the Transportation ontology the diagnosis method was able to identify 1782 minimal diagnoses~\footnote{Subsequently, we will give a detailed characterization of these ontologies.}.
-In such situations some simple visualization of all alternative modifications of the ontology is ineffective.
-The goal of sequential debugging is to identify the set of axioms $\md_t$ of an ontology which have to be changed or removed in order to formulate the target ontology $\mo_t$.
-The set of axioms $\md_t$ is called the target diagnosis.
-Consequently, the target ontology corresponds to the ontology resulting from a removal of the target diagnosis from the original ontology and an extension by some additional axioms $EX$, i.e.\ $\mo_t = (\mo \setminus \md_t) \cup EX$.
+Application of diagnosis methods can be problematic in the cases for which many alternative minimal diagnoses exist for a given set of test cases and requirements.
+A sample study of real-world incoherent ontologies, which were used in~\cite{Kalyanpur.Just.ISWC07}, showed that hundreds or even thousands of minimal diagnoses may exist.
+In the case of the Transportation ontology the diagnosis method was able to identify 1782 minimal diagnoses \footnote{In Section \ref{sect:eval}, we will give a detailed characterization of these ontologies.}.
+In such situations a simple visualization of all alternative sets of modifications to the ontology is ineffective.
+Thus an efficient debugging method should be able to discriminate between the diagnoses in order to select the \emph{target diagnosis} $\md_t$.
+Trivial application of $\md_t$ to the ontology $\mo$ allows a user to extend $(\mo \setminus \md_t)$ with a set of additional axioms $EX$ and, thus, to formulate the target ontology $\mo_t$, i.e.\ $\mo_t = (\mo \setminus \md_t) \cup EX$.